Unlocking Convenience: How to Pay Your Rent with a Credit Card

 Take advantage of sign-up bonuses when applying for a new credit card.
 These bonuses often require you to spend a certain amount within a specified time frame to earn extra rewards or points, making them an excellent opportunity to boost your rewards.

 A service like Sniip is a trusted partner of American Express and Virgin and offers sign-up bonuses to users.
-The offers change from time-to-time, but at the time of writing there is an offer of 20,000 Velocity Points for your business if you transact $20,000 in the first 30 days of using the service.
+At present, a promotion offers 20,000 Velocity Points to your business for transacting $20,000 within the first 30 days of service.
 Terms and conditions, of course apply.

 3. Pay Attention to Bonus Categories